Printing Guidelines: Tuning our 3Dresyns in SLA, DLP & LCD 3D printers

 Our Fine Tuners give the opportunity to printer users to resolve any basic and common print quality problems.

-In fact, to obtain high quality results (maximum resolution and detail) at different printer settings all 3D resins and printing variables need to be fine tuned by either fine tuning the printer settings: adjusting the power and the exposure time if the printer permits it, and/or just by fine tuning our resins with our Fine Tuners FT1 and LB1 Bio if your printer is blocked.
+In fact, to obtain high quality results (maximum resolution and detail) at different printer settings all 3D resins and printing variables need to be fine tuned by either fine tuning the printer settings: adjusting the power and the exposure time if the printer permits it, and/or just by fine tuning our resins with our Fine Tuners such as FT1 and LB1 Bio.
 Our Fine Tuners are ideal for overcoming the limitations of closed mode "black box" printers.

 Typical printing problems and solutions